Reviewer guidelines

 • Replication studies improve or challenge the confidence of the field about existing knowledge through better methodology than the original studies (e.g., higher statistical power, improved methods, new population, etc)

-• Systems or design research expands the capacity of people to do useful things that what was not previously possible
+• Systems or design research expands the capacity of people to do useful things that were not previously possible

 • Systematic literature reviews enables the field to synthesize knowledge across existing work